benjaminvermette/decedent_xeno/README.md

 # decedent_xeno
-# Donor-reactive T cells and innate immune cells promote pig-to-human decedent xenograft rejection
+# Comprehensive Analysis of Long-Term Pig-to-Human Decedent Kidney Xeno-Transplant
-This repository contains the code for all bulk TCRB CDR3 data analysis in the Science manuscript "Donor-reactive T cells and innate immune cells promote pig-to-human decedent xenograft rejection".
+This repository contains the code for all bulk gDNA TCRB CDR3 data analysis in the Nature manuscript "Comprehensive Analysis of Long-Term Pig-to-Human Decedent Kidney Xeno-Transplant".